mattyoung101/dotfiles/config/nvim/README.md

 brew install node
 ```

 I've missed a lot of dependencies so oh well.
-Whoops.
+Whoops